Wayne Garvie: Career

 At first, BBC Worldwide failed to sell the format in the US, but Garvie took his team to sell directly which led to ABC commissioning Dancing with the Stars.
 This was the first time the BBC had produced a show in the US for American network television and led to the creation of the first BBC production unit outside of the UK.
 From there Garvie left the BBC’s public service arm to join BBC Worldwide in a newly created role of Managing Director Content and Production.

 At BBC Worldwide, Garvie took responsibility for growing brands such as Dancing with the Stars, Top Gear and Doctor Who internationally.
 He also initiated new strategies of starting BBC production companies around the world and investing in new start up British independents.
 The first of these was Left Bank Pictures led by former Granada executive Andy Harries, followed by Big Talk, Clerkenwell and Baby Cow.

 In 2010 Garvie left BBC Worldwide to join All3Media as Managing Director International Production.
 He left within two years to join Sony Pictures Television as Chief Creative Officer for International Production, working to Andrea Wong who had commissioned Dancing with the Stars for ABC.
 In 2017, following Wong’s departure, he was promoted to President, International Production.

 As President he now oversees SPT’s global network of production companies outside the US, covering Europe, Asia, Latin America and Australia.

 In the UK, Sony is the majority owner of Left Bank Pictures – producers of The Crown, Quiz and Strike Back.
 In 2020, Garvie led the acquisition of Eleven, producers of Sex Education, and led an investment in Whisper Group.
-Sony also has a number of minority investments in drama companies such as Fable Pictures – Anne Boleyn – Blueprint Pictures - A Very English Scandal, and Stolen Picture - Truth Seekers.
+Sony also has a number of minority investments in drama companies such as Fable Pictures – Anne Boleyn – Blueprint Pictures – A Very English Scandal, and Stolen Picture – Truth Seekers.
 Garvie also greenlit a television series based around Anthony Horowitz’s Alex Rider books, the first time the studio had produced a series in the UK without a commission from producers Eleventh Hour Films.

 In 2018 Garvie approached Jeremy Clarkson to present a return of Who Wants to be a Millionaire, although the host later said “I wasn’t really listening, I never thought it would actually happen”.
 The show has since become a staple of the ITV schedule and led to a round of further reboots of the format around the world.

 Personal life

-Garvie is married to Tess Willmott, MD of lifestyle communications agency Sauce, and has two daughters from a previous marriage.
-He writes occasional novels under the penname of Jack Fernley, he is Fellow of the Royal Television Society and a long time season ticket holder at Manchester United.
+Garvie is married to Tess Willmott, MD of lifestyle communications agency Sauce, and has two daughter from a previous marriage.
+He also two step-children, one son and one daughter.
+He writes occasional novels under the penname of Jack Fernley..
+Garvie he is Fellow of the Royal Television Society..